Hexatown/docs/generic/usecases/pandora-online-meetings/index.md

 ![{"style":{"float":"left","width":"50%","min-width":"50%","border":"0px dashed red"}}](./2018-08-23-14-31-29.png)

+## Why online meetings ?
 - Flexibility
 - Ability to see each other
 - Reduce traveling
 - Meeting organizer can record session (voice, video and screen)

+### Combined use

+Include the possibility to either join the meeting physical or join online

+Use online meetings as backup